The basic ideas of quantum mechanics: The basic idea of superposition

 A very common misunderstanding is to see quantum superposition (ontologically) as being like the classical superposition of waves like water, sound, or electromagnetic waves.
 The math is the same, but the interpretation should be different.
 The addition of two classical waves is just as definite or well-defined as the summand waves--as illustrated in Figure \ref{fig:classical-superposition}.

-That classical notion of superposition is very different from superposition seen as the flip-side of abstraction where the superposition is indefinite, e.g., indefinite between going through the two-slits in the double-slit experiment or or going through the two arms in an interferometer \cite[18]{auletta:qm}.
+This is a key reinterpretation.
+That classical notion of superposition is very different from superposition seen as the flip-side of abstraction where the superposition is indefinite, e.g., indefinite between going through the two-slits in the double-slit experiment or or going through the two arms in an interferometer \cite[p.
+18]{auletta:qm}.

 \begin{quotation} Such analogies have led to the name ``Wave Mechanics'' being sometimes given to quantum mechanics.
 It is important to remember, however, that the superposition that occurs in quantum mechanics is of an essentially different nature from any occurring in the classical theory, as is shown by the fact that the quantum superposition principle demands indeterminacy in the results of observations in order to be capable of a sensible physical interpretation.
 The analogies are thus liable to be misleading. \cite[14]{dirac:principles} \end{quotation}